|

 (b) Have a disability

-(c) Have demonstrated leadership potential in school and the
+(c) Have demonstrated leadership potential in

 community